rromsky/ecobank-web/README.md

 ---

 `Thanks for the challenge.
-I enjoyed working on it.
+We enjoyed working on it.
 Looking forward to more challenges like this.`